Anirudh11011/Search-Engine-using-TF-IDF-Cosine-Similarity/README.md

         Designed a query interface that allows input of free-form text to identify the most relevant speech file.

         Returns document name and similarity score.

+Conclusion

+This project demonstrates the implementation of core information retrieval techniques from scratch.
+It balances algorithmic efficiency with retrieval accuracy and shows how traditional IR techniques like TF-IDF and cosine similarity power modern search systems.